cortado-mobile-solutions/apidoc-mdm/docs/apps.md

 The image file

 ## Install App
 With this request an app installation for a device of a user can be triggered.
+The app has to be already assigned to the user or the device and it has to be compatible.
 The response contains informations about the success or failure of the installation .
-Using an administrator access token the app can be pushed to every device.
+Using an administrator access token the app can be pushed to any device.
 The request can be used for optional and mandatory apps.

 ### Install App Request